shariqansari1819/Flicks/README.md

 ## Getting Started

-You can download or clone this project and use it but don't forget to change yout tmdb API key.
+You can download or clone this project and use it but don't forget to change yout tmdb API key, video spider API key and firebase google-services.json file.

 ### Prerequisites